bry/bry/README.md

   - The aim is a standard progress and accountability app for a badmiton playing exercise pair
   - Problem: Sports ELO is non-standard across organizations, subjective and a gatekept player rating system.
 Sportsara is an attempt to make pair level ratings fair, accessible, objective and fun for everyone.
   - Insight: 1.
 Individuals can be tournament organizers, administering community match, peer-to-peer community ELO, 2.
 DB append only records instead of paper or excel maintained records for global player ELO integrity, 3.
+Badminton coaches can track player development metrics and adjust training, 4.
 Tracking personal health & performance metrics is a timeless human desire
   - Inspo: [ELO Rating System for Chess and Beyond](https://www.youtube.com/watch?v=AsYfbmp0To0)

 ### 🥇 Hobbies